Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localization transition

-As discussed above, in the delocalized phase, results are strongly dependent on the cutoff, since average occupations always saturate their artificial upper bound.
+As discussed above, in the delocalized phase, results are strongly dependent on the cutoff, since the average occupations always saturate their artificial upper bound.
 This circumstance allows us to draw only qualitative conclusions on the physics at $s<s_c$ in the case of the bosonic East model ($\Lambda\to\infty$).

-In Fig.~\ref{fig_localization_length} we show the inverse of the localization length $\xi$ swiping $s$ for different values of $\Lambda$ at fixed $U$.
-For $U=0$ the transition point $s_c(U=0,\Lambda)$ always increases with $\Lambda$.
-Instead, when $U>0$ the transition point converges to a finite value independent of $\Lambda$ for $\Lambda\to\infty$.
-In Fig.~\ref{fig_localization_length}.$(a)$ we show the numerically extracted transition point $s_c(U,\Lambda)$ as a function of $\Lambda$ and $U$.
-For $U>0$ it is possible to extract a finite value of $s_c(U) \equiv \lim_{\Lambda \to \infty}s_c(U,\Lambda)$.
-Instead, for $U=0$ the transition point scales as $s_c(U=0,\Lambda) \propto \log(\Lambda)$, suggesting that in the actual bosonic system we have $s_c(U=0)=\infty$, meaning there is no transition.
+In Fig.~\ref{fig_localization_length}, we show the inverse of the localization length $\xi$ swiping $s$ for different values of $\Lambda$ at fixed $U$.
+For $U=0$, the transition point $s_c(U=0,\Lambda)$ always increases with $\Lambda$.
+Instead, when $U>0$, the transition point converges to a finite value independent of $\Lambda$ for $\Lambda\to\infty$.
+In Fig.~\ref{fig_localization_length}.$(a)$, we show the numerically extracted transition point $s_c(U,\Lambda)$ as a function of $\Lambda$ and $U$.
+For $U>0$, it is possible to extract a finite value of $s_c(U) \equiv \lim_{\Lambda \to \infty}s_c(U,\Lambda)$.
+Instead, for $U=0$, the transition point scales as $s_c(U=0,\Lambda) \propto \log(\Lambda)$, suggesting that in the actual bosonic system we have $s_c(U=0)=\infty$, meaning that there is no transition.
 Therefore, whenever $U>0$, the system undergoes a delocalized-localized transition at finite $s_c(U)$.
-In Fig.~\ref{fig_sc_vs_U} we show the inverse of localization length $\xi$ as a function of $s$ for different values of $U$ at fixed $\Lambda$.
-The transition point $s_c$ depends on the competition between the dynamical term, controlled by $e^{-s}$, and the nearest-neighbour density term, proportional to $U$.
-Indeed, the former favors the delocalization of the state, while the latter its localization.
-Indeed, in the $U\to 0$ limit we have provided evidences that the bosonic system is always delocalized if $s<\infty$.
-Instead, in the large $U$ limit, the Hamiltonian is approximated by $\sim U \sum_i \hat{n}_i \hat{n}_{i+1} + \hat{n}_i$, whose ground state in a specific symmetry sector at given total particle number is simply $|n_0\rangle |00\dots 0\rangle$.
+In Fig.~\ref{fig_sc_vs_U}, we show the inverse of the localization length $\xi$ as a function of $s$ for different values of $U$ at fixed $\Lambda$.
+The transition point $s_c$ depends on the competition between the dynamical term, controlled by $e^{-s}$, and the nearest-neighbor density term, proportional to $U$.
+The former favors the delocalization of the state, while the latter favors its localization.
+Indeed, in the $U\to 0$ limit, we provide evidence that the bosonic system is always delocalized if $s<\infty$.
+Instead, in the large $U$ limit, the Hamiltonian is approximated by $U \sum_i \hat{n}_i \hat{n}_{i+1} + \hat{n}_i$, the ground state of which in a specific symmetry sector at given total particle number is simply $|n_0\rangle |00\dots 0\rangle$.